mschumann15/csudhProjects/README.md

-Projects from my time at Cal State University Dominguez Hills
+Projects from my time at California State University Dominguez Hills